MPLLang/mpl/README.md

 - (Option 3) Make sure that your program is race-free.
 This can be tricky to check but allows you to use any type of data.
 Many of our example programs are race-free.

+**To check that your program is disentangled**, you can use the experimental disentanglement checker which is currently in development.
+To do so, checkout the branch `new-de-check` and then build MPL from source.
+This version of MPL has the checker always turned on, so to check a program for disentanglement, you just need to compile and run your program as usual.
+Note that the checker is execution-dependent, so if your program is non-deterministic (e.g. racy), it's possible that the checker will not detect entanglement. **The checker is a work-in-progress**, so at the moment it doesn't come with any guarantees.

 For more information about disentanglement, see the POPL 2020 paper [Disentanglement in Nested-Parallel Programs](http://www.cs.cmu.edu/~swestric/20/popl-disentangled.pdf)